eclipse-bluechi/bluechi/doc/docs/api/description.md

     ever one active job per unit.
 Mode can be one of `replace` or `fail`.
 If there is an outstanding queued (but not running) job, that is replaced if mode is `replace`, or the job fails if mode is `fail`.

-    The job returned is an object path for an object implementing `io.github.eclipse-bluechi.bluechi.Job`, and which be monitored for the progress of the job, or used to cancel the job.
+    The job returned is an object path for an object implementing `org.eclipse.bluechi.Job`, and which be monitored for the progress of the job, or used to cancel the job.
 To track the result of the job, follow the `JobRemoved` signal on the Manager.